-- The practice appeared clean and hygienic. - The practice had systems in place to assess and manage risks to patients and staff including infection prevention, control and health and safety and the management of medical emergencies. - Staff were qualified and had received training appropriate to their roles. - Dental care records were detailed and showed that treatment was planned in line with current best practice guidelines. - Oral health advice and treatment were provided in-line with the 'Delivering Better Oral Health' toolkit (DBOH). - We observed that patients were treated with kindness and respect by staff.
-Staff ensured there was sufficient time to explain fully the care and treatment they were providing in a way patients understood.
+- The practice was visibly clean and uncluttered. - The practice had systems in place to assess and manage risks to patients and staff including health and safety and the management of medical emergencies. - Staff were qualified and had received training appropriate to their roles. - Patients were involved in making decisions about their treatment and were given clear explanations about their proposed treatment including costs, benefits and risks. - The dentist was passionate about providing the best care for patients. - Oral health advice and treatment were provided in-line with the 'Delivering Better Oral Health' toolkit (DBOH). - We observed that patients were treated with kindness and respect by staff.